Skip to content

 Hall Garth: https://historicengland.org.uk/listing/the-list/list-entry/1009383?section=official-list-entry

-The Site of the Archbishops’ Palace: https://issuu.com/bwhere/docs/the_palace_site
+Site of Archbishops’ Palace: https://issuu.com/bwhere/docs/the_palace_site